datocal/nolocal/docs/devguide/ci/secrets.md

     oci iam compartment list

-The compartment ocid will look something like this:
+The compartment ocid will look something like this, if it was the root compartment (the tenancy):

     ocid1.tenancy.oc1..aaaaaaaapmqwjhsyggcyrvqxytrpgsfsqsvsrnnrmpnxmhjukpykajvnjdjj

+Or if it's a child compartment, it will look something like this

+    ocid1.compartment.oc1..aaaaaaaapmqwjhsyggcyrvqxytrpgsfsqsvsrnnrmpnxmhjukpykajvnjdjj

 ### VM_SUBNET_OCID